mohanavamsi0614/Paytm-/README.md

 ## Scripts

 ### Frontend
-- `npm start`: Starts the development server.
+- `npm run dev`: Starts the development server.
 - `npm run build`: Builds the project for production.
-- `npm test`: Runs the test suite.

 ### Backend
 - `npm start`: Starts the backend server.
 - `npm run dev`: Starts the backend server with nodemon for development.
-- `npm test`: Runs the test suite.

 ## Contributing
 1. Fork the repository.